 Some podcasts will be free while others will require a paid subscription, so be sure you listen to a free episode or clip before you commit.

-3 ways to get the most out of listening to a language learning podcast
+3 ways to learn more from a foreign language podcast

 Much of the benefit you’ll receive in listening to a podcast will be directly related not only to how the content is presented, but how you listen to it.
 You can choose a few different methods depending on what level of proficiency you’re at and the sorts of advantages you’re looking to get out of listening.